 The two topical calcineurin inhibitors, pimecrolimus and tacrolimus that are Food and Drug Administration (FDA) approved for the treatment of atopic dermatitis are discussed in this review.
 They are available as pimecrolimus 1% cream (Elidel®) and tacrolimus 0.03 and 0.1% ointment (Protopic®).
-Current guidelines for the treatment of atopic dermatitis recommend the use of topical corticosteroids as first line treatment and recommend the use of topical pimecrolimus or tacrolimus in those patients intolerant or unresponsive to corticosteroids or in whom corticosteroids are contraindicated.^{5,8-9} Concerns regarding the long-term safety of these agents have been addressed in the guidelines and position papers outlined in this review.
+Tacrolimus 0.03 and 0.1% ointment are available generically.
+Current guidelines for the treatment of atopic dermatitis generally recommend the use of topical corticosteroids as first line treatment and recommend the use of topical pimecrolimus or tacrolimus in those patients intolerant or unresponsive to corticosteroids or in whom corticosteroids are contraindicated.
+7-11 More recent guidelines recommend the use of topical corticosteroids and topical immunomodulators in combination for some patients.
+Concerns regarding the long-term safety of these agents have been addressed in the guidelines and position papers outlined in this review.
 In 2005, the FDA released a Public Health Advisory to communicate the potential risk of cancer of these two products to healthcare providers and patients.
-The FDA has advised that Protopic® and Elidel® be used only as labeled and asked providers and patients to consider these agents only as second-line therapies; new labeling was approved in early 2006.10-11 In response to the Public Health Advisory, the American College of Asthma, Allergy, and Immunology, the American Academy of Allergy, Asthma, and Immunology and the European Dermatology Forum released reports supporting the safety of these agents when used according to product labeling.^{34,35} Currently, there is no data to suggest a causal relationship between the use of topical calcineurin inhibitors and an increased incidence of photo carcinogenicity, lymphoma, or cancer.
+The FDA has advised that Protopic® and Elidel[®] be used only as labeled and asked providers and patients to consider these agents only as second-line therapies; new labeling was approved in early 2006.
+12-13 In response to the Public Health Advisory, the American College of Asthma, Allergy, and Immunology, the American Academy of Allergy, Asthma, and Immunology and the European Dermatology Forum released reports supporting the safety of these agents when used according to product labeling.
+37,38 Currently, there is no data to suggest a causal relationship between the use of topical calcineurin inhibitors and an increased incidence of photo carcinogenicity, lymphoma, or cancer.
 Further studies are needed to fully evaluate the long-term safety of these agents.

 Several head-to-head studies comparing the efficacy of these two calcineurin inhibitors have been summarized here.
-A meta-analysis of three studies directly comparing pimecrolimus and tacrolimus conducted by Paller et al evaluated the change from baseline in Eczema Area and Severity Index score at week six of treatment.20 Results favored treatment with tacrolimus and adverse effects between the groups were similar.20 Another meta-analysis by Ashcroft et al. evaluating pimecrolimus, tacrolimus, topical corticosteroids, and vehicle preparations demonstrated a significantly greater change in Eczema Area and Severity Index Score in patients using tacrolimus compared to patients using pimecrolimus in addition to better Investigator Global Atopic Dermatitis Assessment in patients with moderate to severe disease, though only one direct comparison of these agents was represented in the meta-analysis.
-A recently published meta-analysis and systematic review by El-Batawy et al showed that pimecrolimus was found to be more effective than vehicle.
-A long-term study that was included in this review did not find any difference between these two groups at six and twelve months.
-Pooled analysis of tacrolimus trials showed tacrolimus was more effective than vehicle.
-Overall, tacrolimus was found to be more effective than mild topical corticosteroids and equally effective as moderately potent topical corticosteroids.
+A meta-analysis of three studies directly comparing pimecrolimus and tacrolimus conducted by Paller et al evaluated the change from baseline in Eczema Area and Severity Index score at week six of treatment.22 Results favored treatment with tacrolimus and adverse effects between the groups were similar.22 Another meta-analysis by Ashcroft et al. evaluating pimecrolimus, tacrolimus, topical corticosteroids, and vehicle preparations demonstrated a significantly greater change in Eczema Area and Severity Index Score in patients using tacrolimus compared to patients using pimecrolimus in addition to better Investigator Global Atopic Dermatitis Assessment in patients with moderate to severe disease, though only one direct comparison of these agents was represented in the meta-analysis.30 A recently published meta-analysis and systematic review by El-Batawy et al showed that pimecrolimus was found to be more effective than vehicle.31 A long-term study that was included in this review did not find any difference between these two groups at six and twelve months.31 Pooled analysis of tacrolimus trials showed tacrolimus was more effective than vehicle.31 Overall, tacrolimus was found to be more effective than mild topical corticosteroids and equally effective as moderately potent topical corticosteroids.31A meta-analysis that evaluated the use of immunomodulators pediatric atopic dermatitis was recently published.
+The study concluded that pimecrolimus and tacrolimus were significantly more effective than placebo vehicle and there is generally no difference between pimecrolimus and tacrolimus.35